 Once leakage is suspected it is important to call a professional for help.
 Your lift needs to be properly tested and either repaired or removed with proper disposal.

 In-Ground Hydraulic Lift Removal

-If you suspect a leak, need removal, transportation of hazardous waste and complete restoration of site area contact All American Environmental One of our representatives will be happy to assist you right away!
+Do you suspect a leak, need lift removal, transportation of hazardous waste, and complete restoration of the site area?
+Contact All American Environmental One of our representatives will be happy to assist you right away!